NewEconoLab/NNS-EN/nns_protocol.rst

 rootName()
 ~~~~~~~~~~~~

-Return the root domain name that the current top-level domain name corresponds to, its return value is string.
+Return the root domain name that the current top-level domain name corresponds to, its return value is a string.

 rootNameHash()
 ~~~~~~~~~~~~~~

-Return NameHash the current top-level domain name corresponds to, its return values is byte[]
+Return NameHash the current top-level domain name corresponds to, its return values are byte[]

 getInfo(byte[] namehash)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~